 B2B Influencer Marketing Campaigns Swipe File

-Boost your marketing strategy by looking at how a few B2B brands successfully used influencers on various content marketing media platforms.
+Boost your marketing and influencer partnerships strategy by looking at how a few B2B brands successfully used influencers on various content marketing media platforms.

 You may not think of E-books and influencers in the same sentence, but Introhive, a legal CRM platform, combined the two beautifully in an E-book where they had industry influencers describe how they used the product.